bbhakhrani/WeatherApp/README.md

   4. The UI should function for any size device (autolayout)

 Accomplished:
   I was able to complete a good portion of the given requirements, Although there are some bugs.

-  1.The data shows on the inital scree although it takes a few seconds to load.
+  1. The data shows on the inital scree although it takes a few seconds to load.
   2. the use can select a different city
       -the data for that city loads if the switch is off.
 This has some issues in the display -if the switch is turned back on, the data for the current location is loaded. this has some issues with displaying -the data is reset when the app closes.
 I know I wold need to work with NSUserDefaults to get it working, but I didnt get a chance to work on that
   3. I added a tab for the 5 day forecast.
 The 16 day data is restrincted for paid member, so I did not add ascreen for that
         although the process would be quite similar to that used in the 5 day forecast